-To generate new messages, your filter must call PluginHelper.PipelinePack (msgLoopCount int).
-The msgloopCount value to be passed in should be obtained from the MsgLoopCount value on the pack that you're already holding, if called from within ProcessMessage, or zero if called from within TimerEvent.
+To generate new messages, your filter must call PluginHelper.PipelinePack(msgLoopCount int).
+The msgloopCount value to be passed in should be obtained from the MsgLoopCount value on the PipelinePack that you're already holding, or possibly zero if the new message is being triggered by a timed ticker instead of an incoming message.
 The PipelinePack method will either return a pack ready for you to populate or nil if the loop count is greater than the configured maximum value, as a safeguard against inadvertently creating infinite message loops.

-Once a pack has been obtained, a filter plugin can populate its Message struct using any of its provided mutator methods.
-(Note that this is the only time that it is safe to mutate a Message struct from within filter plugin code, since we know that this message has not yet hit the router and there is no risk of a race condition.)
-The pack can then be injected into the Heka message router queue, where it will be checked against all plugin message matchers, by passing it to the FilterRunner.Inject(pack PipelinePack) method.
+Once a PipelinePack has been obtained, a filter plugin can populate its Message object.
+The pack can then be passed along to a specific plugin (or plugins) as above.
+Alternatively, the pack can be injected into the Heka message router queue, where it will be checked against all plugin message matchers, by passing it to the FilterRunner.Inject(packPipelinePack) method.
 Note that, again as a precaution against message looping, a plugin will not be allowed to inject a message which would get a positive response from that plugin's own matcher.